 Or do your homework

-First of all, if you look only on the interest rate of 15%, it seems pretty impressive compared to Vanguard's 2018 Index Chart.
+First of all, if you look only at the interest rate of 15%, it seems pretty impressive compared to Vanguard’s 2018 Index Chart.
 On the other hand, such a deposit interest rate is not something unusual for Ukrainian hryvnia, the local currency in Ukraine:

 Getting rich and financial freedom